 TGbe editor: please revise the first paragraph as follows:

-An r-TWT scheduling AP or a member r-TWT scheduled STA that has initiated or participated in a frame exchange during a restricted TWT SP shall ensure QoS Data frames of r-TWT TID(s) to be first delivered during the r-TWT SPs.
-In a trigger-enabled restricted TWT SP, when scheduling the transmission of Trigger frames, the r-TWT scheduling AP shall first trigger member r-TWT scheduled STAs to facilitate them to first deliver their QoS Data frames of r-TWT UL TID(s), if any.
+An r-TWT scheduling AP or a member r-TWT scheduled STA that has initiated or participated in a frame exchange during (#13012)an r-TWT SP shall ensure QoS Data frames of r-TWT TID(s) to be first delivered during the r-TWT SPs.
+In a trigger-enabled (#13012)r-TWT SP, when scheduling the transmission of Trigger frames, the r-TWT scheduling AP shall first trigger member r-TWT scheduled STAs to facilitate them to first deliver their QoS Data frames of r-TWT UL TID(s), if any.

 ---- END of editing instruction ----------------------